How to Use Personas in Marketing Strategies

 Another way to use the persona in your marketing – answering the common questions for your buyers might have.
 By now, you likely know a few common questions, concerns or areas your buyers have.
 Start incorporating these questions – and their solutions – into everything from your blog and social media posts to videos and other graphics.
 You can also transform them into bigger projects, like case studies, webinars and even white papers.

 And finally, another area a lot of companies forget – sharing with their team.
 If you share your finished products or even just the buyer persona with your team, you’ll find everyone is on the same page.
 Share it with any sales people, anyone in customer service or account management.
 Not only does this help them, but it can fill in any gaps you missed along the way, too.

 Obviously, there are a lot of different pieces to the puzzle when it comes to making good use of personas in marketing.
-One simple way to handle it – bring along a company like PersonaBold Builder.
-Not only do they build your personal personas for you, but their team of knowledgeable experts put the findings to good use in your marketing and sales.
+One simple way to handle it – sign up for a subscription with Breakthrough.
+Not only do we help you build your personal personas, but you'll have access to a team of knowledgeable experts to put the findings to good use in your marketing and sales strategies.
+Register today!

 Join our mailing list.

 Ready To Try Your Free Account?